 What is the Discounted Payback Period?

-Other metrics such as the internal rate of return (IRR), profitability index (PI), net present value (NPV), and effective annual annuity (EAA) can be used to quantify the profitability of a given project.
-However, to make the best decision about whether to pursue a project or not, a company’s management needs to decide which metrics to prioritize.
+Other metrics, such as the internal rate of return (IRR), profitability index (PI), net present value (NPV), and effective annual annuity (EAA) can also be used to quantify the profitability of a given project.
+To make the best decision about whether to pursue a project or not, a company’s management needs to decide which metrics to prioritize.

 Discounted Payback Period Formula

 There are two steps involved in calculating the discounted payback period.
-Firstly, we must discount (i.e., bring to the present value) the net cash flows that will occur during each year of the project.
+First, we must discount (i.e., bring to the present value) the net cash flows that will occur during each year of the project.

-Secondly, we must subtract the discounted cash flows from the initial cost figure in order to obtain the discounted payback period.
+Second, we must subtract the discounted cash flows from the initial cost figure in order to obtain the discounted payback period.
 Once we’ve calculated the discounted cash flows for each period of the project, we can subtract them from the initial cost figure until we arrive at zero.

 Assume a business that is considering a given project.
 Below are some selected data from the discounted cash flow model created by the company’s financial analysts:

-As we can see here, the project returns a positive discounted cash flow in its first year and sees its yearly discounted cash flow grow to $3,000 in the later years.
+As we can see here, the project returns a positive discounted cash flow in its first year and sees its yearly discounted cash flow grow to $3,000 in later years.
 We also learn that the project cost is $7,500.
 Using the given information, we can calculate the discounted payback period as follows:

+We hope you enjoyed reading CFI’s explanation of the Discounted Payback Period.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: